Kushagra-SethG/Shikshak/README.md

 ## 🆘 Support

-For support, email support@codetutor-ai.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository or contact the development team.

 ## 🎯 Future Enhancements

-- Integration with real AI/LLM APIs for dynamic content generation
-- More programming languages support
+- **Enhanced AI Integration** - More advanced AI-powered features and personalization
+- **Additional Programming Languages** - Support for JavaScript, Go, Rust, and more
+- **Advanced Code Challenges** - Complex coding problems and competitive programming
+- **Community Features** - Code sharing and collaborative learning
+- **Mobile App** - Native mobile applications for iOS and Android
-- Collaborative learning features
+- **Offline Mode** - Download content for offline learning
-- Advanced analytics and reporting
-- Mobile app development
-- Cloud deployment with scalable infrastructure
+- **Advanced Analytics** - Detailed learning insights and progress analytics

 ---

-**CodeTutor AI** - Learn programming the smart way! 🚀
+**Shikshak** - शिक्षा का नया अंदाज़!
+(Education's New Style!) 🚀✨

+*Experience the future of programming education with AI-powered learning, stunning UI, and zero barriers to entry.*